ericdequ/contechnews/data/blog/sustainable_and_green_technologies/embracing_the_green_revolution_biodegradable_and_recycled_materials_in_sustainable_construction.md

 The global construction industry is standing at the forefront of a green revolution, shifting its focus towards sustainable construction.
 This paradigm shift is steering the sector away from traditional building methods and materials in favor of eco-friendly alternatives.
 At the heart of this revolution, lies the concept of biodegradable and recycled materials.

-This article provides a comprehensive review of these materials and their usage in sustainable construction.
-We'll also take a look at best practices, share practical examples, possible challenges and shed some light on future trends in this field.
+This article provides a comprehensive review of these materials and their usage in sustainable construction. well also take a look at best practices, share practical examples, possible challenges and shed some light on future trends in this field.

 # Understanding Biodegradable & Recycled Materials